How to get organized when you do not have much time to sew?

 Get help.

-The courses are led by professionals who will advise you on your project and advise the other people present.
-I learned a lot myself during these exchanges because everyone brings their project and the advice is valid for everyone.
+One way to organize your sewing time is also through sewing courses/workshops, sewing cafés... this not only gives you a rhythm but also sharing, good cheer, advice, and sometimes even leads to new friendships!
+The courses are led by professionals who will advise you on your project and guide the other participants.
+I learned a lot myself during these exchanges because everyone brings their project, and the advice applies to everyone.

-2 thoughts on “How to get organized when you do not have much time to sew?”
+2 thoughts on “How to get organized when you do not have much time to sew?

 Catherine